dansmyers/TheoreticalFoundationsOfCS/Sprint-4-Grammars_and_Programming_Languages/README.md

 - Complete `lexer.py` and `parser.py` according to the details below.

 - Both are set up to take a file name as a command-line input for testing.
-For example, to run the parser on `test.pl`, use
+For example, to run the parser on `test1.p`, use
 ```
-python3 parser.py test.pl
+python3 parser.py test1.p
 ```

 - I've given you five test programs you can use to incrementally develop the parser.

 - Write three more example programs that show three different failure examples.
-Name your programs `error1.pl`, `error2.pl`, and `error3.pl`.
+Name your programs `error1.p`, `error2.p`, and `error3.p`.

 ## AI Guidelines